 Royalguard: While in this form, the demon hunter minimizes incoming damage and focuses on countering enemy attacks.
 The demon hunter also acquires a Royal meter, gaining royal points for any damage that would hit his flat-footed AC.
 Damage that would hit his flat-footed AC but not his normal AC does not affect his style points.
-The Royal meter can hold damage equal to his Constitution modifier + 3 x his fighter level, any extra damage is lost.
-Royal points diminish at a rate of half of his fighter level per minute and are lost when unconscious or sleeping.
+The Royal meter can hold damage equal to his Constitution modifier + (3 x his warrior level), any extra damage is lost.
+Royal points diminish at a rate of half of his warrior level per minute and are lost when unconscious or sleeping.
 For example: If you have a flat-foot AC of 20, a normal AC of 30, an enemy rolls an attack roll of between 20-29 and deals 16 damage that damage is converted into 16 royal points and you take no damage.
 If they roll a 30+ on their attack roll you take damage as normal and lose style points as usual.

 - Block & Charge: With a full-round action, the demon hunter takes on an improved total defense.
 Granting him a +8 dodge bonus to his AC instead of the standard +4, this stacks with the increase granted by having 3 ranks in acrobatics to grant +10 dodge bonus total.

-- Release: With a full-round action, the demon hunter releases the stored Royal points into a 30-ft.-area, dealing non-elemental damage to all enemies for the number of points stored, with a Reflex save (DC 10 + half of the fighter’s level + his Constitution modifier) to reduce the damage by half.
+- Release: With a full-round action, the demon hunter releases the stored Royal points into a 30-ft.-area, dealing non-elemental damage to all enemies for the number of points stored, with a Reflex save (DC 10 + half of the warrior’s level + his Constitution modifier) to reduce the damage by half.